-You can contact the researchers at any stage of the study (firstname.lastname@example.org).
-This study briefing and the study’s privacy notice will be available on the study’s website www.yhdessaselviydytaan.fi until 31 July 2020.
+You can contact the research team at any stage of the study (firstname.lastname@example.org).
+This study briefing is available on the website www.yhdessaselviydytaan.fi until 31.12.2021.

-The University of Turku acts as controller of the study’s data file and will ensure that the processing of personal data that takes place within the study is carried out according to the law.
-The study has gained permission from the Ethics Committee at the Hospital District of Southwest Finland.
-The study is funded by the Academy of Finland and is part of the INVEST flagship project (Inequalities, Interventions, and New Welfare State, decision number 320162).
+The University of Turku is the controller of the survey.
+The study has been approved by the Ethical Committee at the University of Turku.
+The study is funded by the Juho Vainio Foundation and the Academy of Finland, and it is part of the INVEST Research Flagship (Inequalities, Interventions, and New Welfare State, decision number 320162).
 The study is led by Andre Sourander, Professor of Child Psychiatry.